Other Leaves: New York

 - New York Human Rights Law prohibits employers from requiring employees to forgo a religious observance as a condition of employment.
 See Leave for Religious Purposes.

 - Most employers operating a factory, mercantile establishment, hotel, restaurant, theater or elevator (with limited exceptions) are required to allow employees at least 24 consecutive hours of rest in any calendar week.
-See One Day Rest in Seven.
+See One Day of Rest in Seven.

 - Public employers have greater obligations when it comes to granting leave.
 See Public Employers.